 Out-of-state driver's license or photo I.D. card.

-Government-issued employee I.D. card or badge with photograph.
+U.S. Government-issued employee I.D. card or badge with photograph.

-Check or bank book.
+Check book or bank statement.

 Health insurance card.

-Lease signed by you.
+Current, dated lease signed by you.

 Bill addressed to you.